Kiwi Fruit During Pregnancy – Benefits & Precautions

+Let’s address the common question: “Can pregnant women eat kiwi?”
 Yes, kiwi is good in pregnancy.
 Kiwi or Chinese gooseberry is a fleshy, green fruit that is packed with plenty of health benefits for pregnant women aside from the fact that it is delicious!
+This superfruit is packed with vital nutrients: vitamin K, vitamin C, vitamin E, potassium, folate, dietary fibre, copper, choline, magnesium, and phosphorus.
+It provides over 140% of the daily recommended dose of vitamin C.

 Rich in vitamin C and low in sugar and fat, kiwi is ideal for consumption during pregnancy.
 Also, it contains no cholesterol.
-The only reason you may need to avoid it is if you are susceptible to gastritis or heritable allergy.
+The only reason you may need to avoid it is if you are susceptible to gastritis or hereditary allergy.
 Eating two to three kiwi fruits per day is perfectly safe during pregnancy (1).

 Nutrients Present in 1 Medium-Sized Kiwi Fruit